apache/nifi-minifi-cpp/Windows.md

 ### JNI support
 Though the project is written in C++, JNI functionality supports running Java processors stored in NiFi Archives.
-These can be run in a much smaller memory footprint and consumer fewer resources.
+These can be run in a much smaller memory footprint and consume fewer resources.
 If your systems do not support Java or you do not want a JDK installed, please use non-JNI builds.

 ## Building with Visual Studio